COVID-19 pandemic in the Netherlands

 The virus reached the Netherlands on 27 February 2020, when its first COVID-19 case was confirmed in Tilburg.
-It involved a 56-year-old Dutchman who had arrived in the Netherlands from Italy, where the COVID-19 pandemic seemed to enter Europe.
+It involved a 56-year-old Dutchman who had arrived in the Netherlands from Italy.
+The virus was confirmed to have reached Europe on 24 January 2020, when the first COVID-19 case was identified in Bordeaux - France.
 As of 31 January 2021, there are 978,475 confirmed cases of infections and 13,998 confirmed deaths.
 The first death occurred on 6 March, when an 86-year-old patient died in Rotterdam.

 On the advice of the Outbreak Management Team (OMT), under supervision of Jaap van Dissel, measures were taken by the Third Rutte cabinet for the public health to prevent the spread of this viral disease, including the "intelligent lockdown".
 The government strategy on pandemic control has been criticised for the refusal to acknowledge the role of asymptomatic spread and the role of masks in preventing spread, as well as for the lack of testing capacity, in particular during the first half of 2020.
 In March 2020, Prime Minister Mark Rutte called for herd immunity as an important method to stop the pandemic.
 On 23 January 2021, as the government imposed a nationwide 9:00 p.m. curfew in a context of emergence of the British variant, the worst riots in 40 years broke out across the country.

 Since the end of November 2021, the SARS-CoV-2 Omicron variant is spreading in parts of Europe (i.e. UK, Denmark and France).
 The number of registered new infections has risen strongly.
 There is a lockdown in the Netherlands from 19 December 2021 to (at least) 14 January 2022.

 As of 10 September 2022, a total of 36,105,753 vaccine doses have been administered.